MicrosoftDocs/azure-docs/articles/data-explorer/vnet-deployment.md

 ### Network Security Groups configuration

 [Network Security Groups (NSG)](/azure/virtual-network/security-overview) provide the ability to control network access within a VNet.
-Azure Data Explorer's data plane service can be accessed using HTTPs (443) and TDS endpoint (1433).
-Inbound access must be allowed to work with these endpoints.
-The following NSG rules must be configured to allow traffic:
+Azure Data Explorer can be accessed using two endpoints: HTTPs (443) and TDS (1433).
+The following NSG rules must be configured to allow access to these endpoints for management, monitoring, and proper operation of your cluster.

 #### Inbound NSG configuration